nawrasbaghdadi/stackexample/frontend/challenges/challenge-1.md

 ### About this task

-Start the application play around a little bit.
+Start the application and play around a little bit.
 As you may have noticed adding new todos already works smoothly.
 But have you tried checking a todo?
 Seems pretty unresponsive for me.
 The reason for this is the missing implementation on the application state store.
 This store is managed by a library called Redux.